unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 You’ve spent some time in the military.
 You have been trained by the best of the best, and are a war hardened veteran.

 Skill Proficiencies: Physique.
-Choose 1 from [Physique, Intimidation, Medic] Tool Proficiencies: Medkit
+Choose 1 from [Toughness, Intimidation, Medic] Tool Proficiencies: Medkit
 Weapon Proficiencies: Rail Rifle
 Armor Proficiencies: Scarab Skin